qedb/qedb/README.md

 ## Suggested improvements for next iteration

 + Export simple .tex file from proof.
-+ Implement conditions and built-in conditions (integer derivative).
++ Implement built-in conditions (such as integer derivative).
 + Add API call that expands a proof into all possible rules (for fundamentals).